Margot Nash

 Margot Nash is a New Zealand-born Australian documentary and experimental filmmaker.
 Her early experimental work focused on feminist film theory and surrealism.
 Her most famous film is Vacant Possession about family history and strife that reflected her actual childhood.
 Her films have been nominated for and won multiple Australian Film Institute AACTA awards along with awards from film festivals around the world.

 She is also an academic and senior lecturer at the University of Technology Sydney with a focus in filmmaking and feminism.
-As apart of her academic filmmaking focus she has lead a series of workshops with Australian Indigenous filmmakers and Pacific Island women.
+As a part of her academic filmmaking focus she has led a series of workshops with Australian Indigenous filmmakers and Pacific Island women.

 Education

 Nash attended the University of New South Wales and holds an MFA from the College of Fine Arts.

 Career

 In the 1970s, Nash began her filmmaker career.
 She was inspired by filmmakers like Maya Deren, Jean-Luc Godard and the American feminist group W.I.T.C.H.E.S.
 (Women’s International Terrorist Conspiracy from Hell).
 Together, with performance partner Robin Laurie, she created the art group AS IF, which stood for Anarcho-Surrealist Insurrectionary Feminists, and wrote a feminist manifesto.